tis-lab/tislab.org/_members/matthew-brush.md

   email: matt@tislab.org
 ---

-Matt is a Research Assistant Professor at Oregon Health & Science University Matt performs ontology development, data modeling, and curation for Monarch Initiative.
+Matt is a Research Assistant Professor at University of Colorado Anschutz School of Medicine Matt performs ontology development, data modeling, and curation for Monarch Initiative.

 ### Education